mikesmullin/mini-handlebars/README.md

           out += handlebars.render template, _data
       out

-# note that blocks and variables are written
+# note that blocks and variables can be written
-# the same; without the additional pound (#).
+# the same; the additional pound (#) is optional.
-# also, this is how i cache the templates in js.
+# this is how i cache the templates in js:
 handlebars.templates['test'] = '<!doctype html><html><head></head><body><p>Hello, {{name}}!</p><p>Here are your Christmas lists ({{santa_laugh}}):</p><table><thead><tr>{{each children, name}}<th>{{name}}</th>{{/each}}</tr></thead><tbody><tr>{{each children, name}}<td>{{each list}}<ul><li>{{this}}</li></ul>{{/each}}</td>{{/each}}</tr></tbody></table></body></html>'

 # this will compile html output.